jandelgado/rabtap/README.md

 documentation for more information on [streams](https://www.rabbitmq.com/streams.html).

 When `--idle-timeout=DURATION` is set, the subscribe command will terminate when no new messages were received in the given time period.
 Look for the description of the `--delay` option for the format of the `DURATION` parameter.

+The `--filter EXPR` allows flexible filtering of messages using an expression language.
+See [Filtering](#filtering-output) for details and examples.

 Examples: